-In addition to the wage increases set out herein, the employer will provide an adequate Sickness and Accident Insurance cover to all employees covered by this Agreement.
-(This equates to an additional 1 percent of the quantum).
+In addition to the wage increases set out herein, the employer will provide an adequate Sickness and Accident Insurance cover to all employees covered by this Agreement..

 4.5 SUPERANNUATION

 The employer must pay superannuation contributions in respect of each employee into the LG Super.
 For the purpose of this clause: